Skrylar/skpostbox/README.md

 Mailboxes are not presently thread-safe.

-1. Laziest version: put a lock around post and iterate.
-Makes it thread safe (technically) but has the most contention.
+Laziest option: lock on sequence access.
+Can code this in a couple of minutes but has the greatest amount of lock contention.

-TODO: look in to the various clever ways to make this safe (lock and lock-free.)
+Fanciest option: a lock-free stack.
+Dispatch from one end and append to another.

 # Weak References